-665 explains an average of 6.8 % of the secondary UFP.
+the contribution of NPF to total UFP increased to 13.04 %.
+Limiting our analysis further to the 3 h peak NPF window, the contribution of NPF to total UFP increased to 20.4 %.
+By combining the information on the secondary UFP fraction (Sect.
+4.3.3) with this analysis, we find that NPF explains an average of 6.8 % of the secondary UFP.
 A main reason for this low fraction is that the secondary particles also contain a substantial portion of volatile particles peaking shortly after the traffic rush hour, which are not counted in the NPF contribution.
-We also performed the same analysis on the size segregated particles and found an overall contribution of NPF to nucleation mode particles of 9.32%, up to 21.3% during the NPF time window (11:00 to 18:00 CEST) and 32.1%

-670 during the 3-hour NPF peak.
-These results translate to ~20% contribution of NPF to secondary nucleation mode particles.
-On the other hand, the overall contribution of NPF to Aitken mode particles is near 0, even during the NPF time window.
-Such an observation is expected, as the Aitken mode particles are rather transported particles and not formed via local processes, see also section 4.3.3.
+We also performed the same analysis on the sizesegregated particles and found an overall contribution of NPF to nucleation-mode particles of 9.32 % up to 21.3 % during the NPF time window (11:00 to 18:00 CEST) and 32.1 % during the 3 h NPF peak.
+These results translate to ~ 20 % contribution of NPF to secondary nucleation-mode particles.
+On the other hand, the overall contribution of NPF to Aitkenmode particles is near 0, even during the NPF time window.
+Such an observation is expected, as the Aitken-mode particles are rather transported particles and not formed via local processes; see also Sect.
+4.3.3.